cdig/cd-module/README.md

 ### Lemma Three
-You wrote down some fonts earlier, yes?
+Did you write down any fonts earlier, in step 3?
 There's a new file, `source/styles/fonts.scss` — open that file and uncomment the fonts you need.

 Back in the Terminal, run the `gulp` command.
-You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser with a ton of new features and super-fast, hopefully-more-reliable compiling and reloading via gulp.
+The Terminal might flood with errors — call Ivan!
+Otherwise, your browser should open up with your newly upgraded module.
+The first time it loads, it might have a few cobwebs, or it might show an error.
+Just reload, and it should be good to go.
 Welcome to the future!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/party.jpg)